bee-queue/bee-queue/README.md

 Some worker is processing job `jobId`, and it sent a [progress report](#jobprototypereportprogressn) of `progress` percent.

+### Queue Delayed Job activation

+The `Queue` will activate no delayed jobs unless `processDelayed` is set to `true`.

+The promptness of the job activation is controlled with the `delayedDebounce` setting on the `Queue`.
+This setting defines a window across which to group delayed jobs.
+If three jobs are enqueued for 10s, 10.5s, and 12s in the future, then a `delayedDebounce` of `1000` will cause the first two jobs to activate when the timestamp of the second job passes.

+The `nearTermWindow` setting on the `Queue` determines the maximum duration the `Queue` should wait before attempting to activate any of the elapsed delayed jobs in Redis.
+This setting is to control for network failures in the delivery of the `earlierDelayed` event in conjunction with the death of the publishing `Queue`.

 ### Methods

 #### Queue(name, [settings])